 “It’s just about identifying what works best for you and going forward with that.”

-But the huge backlash to her decision has led her to retreat a bit, saying she no longer wants to talk about her sobriety choices in public.
-She explained,
+But the huge backlash to their decision has led them to retreat a bit and Demi said they no longer wants to talk about her sobriety choices in public.
+They explained,

 “I’ve decided that I’m probably never going to discuss the parameters surrounding my recovery and what that looks like.
 Because when I do get into details with people, it just kind of opens myself up for more scrutiny than I need.”